 Analysts noted the Energy Information Administration (EIA) is “recognizing” the moderating trends, “following multiple downward revisions, with its current data for full-year 2004 now showing a year-over-year production decline of 1.1% for the entire industry.
 This is much more believable than EIA data showing a production rise in 2004.
 Remember: Our surveys cover 50% of U.S. gas production.
 If this is in decline, expecting growth from the small, mostly privately held, producers outside our survey does not seem feasible.”

-The EIA reported earlier this month domestic dry gas production in 2005 is likely to decline by 4.2% due in large part to the major disruptions to infrastructure in the Gulf Mexico from the twin hurricanes.
-However, EIA expects domestic gas production to increase by 4.7% in 2006 (see NGI, Nov.
-14).
+The EIA reported last week domestic dry gas production this year is likely to decline by 4.2% due in large part to the major disruptions to infrastructure in the Gulf Mexico from the twin hurricanes.
+However, EIA expects domestic gas production to increase by 4.7% in 2006 (see Daily GPI, Nov.
+9).

 Raymond James’ bullish North American energy thesis continues to be centered on the “underlying problem” of falling U.S. gas output.
 Supply declines in 2006 should be less severe than in 2004 and the first half of 2005, but “we expect domestic gas production levels to continue trending down,” with U.S. gas prices near the traditional 6:1 Btu parity with crude oil, and potentially higher, depending on the weather.